cotes2020/jekyll-theme-chirpy/_posts/2023-07-04-reconstructing-relativistic-kinetic-energy.md

 \end{align}
 $$

-For a completely lozalized particle, its length along any direction, in the context of motion, may be taken as $d X$.
+For a completely localized particle, its length along any direction, in the context of motion, may be taken as $d X$.
 The intuition for this is that no matter how small a proper time $d \tau$ we pick, the length $c d \tau$ of the particle which passes through $\Sigma$, is always the whole of $L$.
 This allows us to take $L = c d \tau = dX$.
 The particle's 4-momentum is then,

 $$
 \begin{align}